jesskins/safeguarding/README.md

 ## Brief introduction

-[A brief description of this project].
-This project was made using the following technologies:
-- VS Code (browser)
-- CSS
-- HTML
-- Bootstrap 3.2
-- MIRO
-- Balsamiq
-- Other software ...?

-[Jump to licence and copyright] (insert internal link here)
+This website has a general demographic aim, it was not specified for adults or children to provide a good start point for all.
+Please navigate through the index (Home) page and view the stories on the "Stories" Page.
+All other links go to external sites which contain relevant information used due to time constraints.

+Enjoy!!
+Thank you.

-# How to Download Safeguarding
+# How to Use Safeguarding

-Please follow these simple instructions:

-#How to Use Safeguarding

-Please follow these simple instructions to correctly use this website.
+Please follow these simple instructions to correctly use this website. ??

-## contents

-# UX

-## User Stories

 ### User Stories